 28. Enriched Baby Food

-NASA was experimenting with algae as a food supply for lengthy space trips.
-Eventually, they came to know that a compound of algae contains two fatty acids similar to those found in human breast milk, which further led to the development of Formulaid (an enriched infant formula).
+NASA experimented with algae as a potential food supply for extended space journeys.
+During these experiments, they discovered that a compound in algae contains two fatty acids similar to those found in human breast milk.
+This discovery eventually led to the development of Formulaid, an enriched infant formula.

 26. Safety Grooving